Afex Money Transfer Review

 Trading via: Online Platform, Telephone.

-Offices In: Australia, Canada, Italy, Ireland, Norway, Sweden, Switzerland, United Kingdom, United States
+Offices In: Australia, Canada, Channel Islands, Indonesia, Italy, Ireland, Norway, Spain, Sweden, Switzerland, United Kingdom and United States

 Regulation: ✓ IRS, New York State Banking Department, California Department of Financial Institutions (US); FCA (UK); VQF (Switzerland); ASIC and AUSTRAC (Australia); MiFID (EU)